Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 # Async Programming

 The asynchronous programming paradigm of the Internet Computer is based on the actor model.
-Actors are isolated units of code and state that communicate with each other by [sending messages](#messages-and-atomicity).
+Actors are isolated units of code and state that communicate with each other by calling each others' [shared functions].
+Each shared function call results in at least 1 or more [messages](#messages-and-atomicity) to be sent and executed.

-To master Motoko programming on the IC, we need to understand how to write asynchronous code, how to correctly [handle async calls](#try-catch-expressions) and state mutations and how to avoid [concurrency hazards](#concurrency-hazards).
+To master Motoko programming on the IC, we need to understand how to write _asynchronous code_, how to [**correctly handle async calls using try-catch**](#try-catch-expressions) and mutate the state safely.

 > **NOTE**
 > _From now on, we will drop the optional `shared` keyword in the declaration of [public shared functions] and refer to these functions as simply 'shared functions'._